ersanchez/instructional-design/baofeng_uv-5r/objectives.md

 Given a Baofeng UV-5R HT:

+* record the designated transmit/receive frequency given by the instructor
+* switch from channel mode to frequency mode
+* switch to the appropriate frequency band
-* manually enter a frequency
+* manually enter a frequency using the keypad
 * manually set the transmitting power
-* switch between frequency bands
+* verify the channel is clear
+* start transmitting by pressing and holding the push-to-talk (PTT) button until done transmitting
 * perform simplex communication with the instructor
+* use callsign as required by the Federal Communications Commission (FCC)

 ### Cognitive Objectives